lena-larionova/docs.konghq.com/app/gateway/2.6.x/install-and-run/helm.md

 title: Install on Kubernetes with Helm
 ---

 This page explains how to install {{site.base_gateway}} with {{site.kic_product_name}} using Helm.

-The Enterprise deployment includes a Postgres sub-chart provided by Bitnami.
+* The Enterprise deployment includes a Postgres sub-chart provided by Bitnami.
+* For open-source deployments, you can choose to use the Postgres sub-chart, or install without a database.

+Configuration for both options is flexible and depends on your environment.

 The documentation on installing with a [flat Kubernetes manifest](/gateway/{{page.kong_version}}/install-and-run/kubernetes) also explains how to install in DB-less mode for both Enterprise and OSS deployments.

 ## Prerequisites